 Eventually, the overall training objective of the proposed LHDPPO algorithm is given by

 where $c_v$ and $c_{\text{aux}}^t$ denote the value loss coefficient and the annealed auxiliary diffusion coefficient, respectively.

+Complexity analysis: Let $\chi\in\{c,d,v\}$ denote the continuous denoising actor, discrete denoising actor, and value critic, respectively.
+For $\chi$, let $H_\chi$ and $Z_h^\chi$ denote the number of layers and neurons in the $h$-th layer.
+Hence, the forward cost is approximated as $F_\chi=\sum_{h=1}^{H_\chi-1}(2Z_h^\chi-1)Z_{h+1}^\chi$~\cite{wang2025uplink}.
+Since LHDPPO employs two diffusion chains, one action generation step requires $U(F_c+F_d)$ operations for $U$ denoising steps.
+With $K$ PPO epochs, mini-batch size $B$, and trajectory length $T$, the training complexity is $\mathcal{O}\!\left(KBT[U(F_c+F_d)+F_c+F_d+F_v]\right)$, while online inference only needs $\mathcal{O}\!\left(U(F_c+F_d)\right)$ per decision slot.
+This indicates that the main extra cost of LHDPPO comes from the denoising steps and network widths, while the two diffusion chains can be evaluated in parallel.

-\section{Experimental Results}
+\section{Experimental results}

-\subsection{Experimental Settings}
+\subsection{Experimental settings}

-As illustrated on the left of Fig.~\ref{fig3}, we perform simulations on the 6G-enabled vehicular metaverse scenario with real mobility traces of five representative taxis over a 24-hour period, selected from a public taxi dataset containing the trajectories of 4,316 taxis in Shanghai on February 20, 2007~\cite{zhu2010impact}.
-For the edge server deployment, RSUs are extracted from a real-world dataset comprising approximately 840,000 base stations across China\footnote{https://gitcode.com/open-source-toolkit/abc64} and filtered within the target urban region, while a LEO satellite node is incorporated to provide ubiquitous 6G connectivity in remote areas at the boundary of the map.
-Referring to~\cite{wang2023location,chen2024distributed,luo2025incentivizing}, the environmental parameters and hyperparameters adopted in the experiments are presented on the right of Fig.~\ref{fig3}.
-In addition, the performance of the proposed LHDPPO algorithm is compared with the following representative baseline methods:
+As illustrated on the left side of Figure~\ref{fig3}, we use 24-hour mobility traces of five taxis selected from a Shanghai dataset containing 4,316 taxis on February 20, 2007~\cite{zhu2010impact}.
+RSUs are extracted from a real-world dataset of about 840,000 base stations across China\footnote{https://gitcode.com/open-source-toolkit/abc64} and filtered within the target urban region, while an LEO satellite is incorporated to provide ubiquitous 6G connectivity in remote areas at the boundary of the map.
+Following~\cite{wang2023location,chen2024distributed,luo2025incentivizing}, the environmental parameters and hyperparameters adopted in the experiments are presented on the right side of Figure~\ref{fig3}.
+Moreover, LHDPPO is compared with the following five representative baseline methods.